U-Next: Renamed as U-Next

 On December 16, 2014, U-Next was listed on the Tokyo Stock Exchange Mothers.
 In 2015, the company changed its listing to the First Section of the Tokyo Stock Exchange.

 In February 2017, U-Next announced that it would conduct a tender offer for shares of Usen and integrate its operations.
 The company shifted to a holding company structure, with each business of U-Next and Usen placed as subsidiaries under the umbrella of the holding company Usen-Next Holdings.

 In July 2020, U-Next acquired the anime-focused video streaming service Anime Hōdai through absorption-type split from SoftBank for 2.5 billion yen.
 Meanwhile, U-Next had been operating Anime Hōdai since 2015 before the acquisition.

 In 2020, it was announced that the service had surpassed 2 million members as of August.

 In March 2021, U-Next announced a partnership with WarnerMedia to exclusively distribute 199 HBO and HBO Max original productions in Japan by 2023.
 The company also announced plans to further strengthen its partnership agreement with Warner Bros.
 Discovery by distributing 332 of those productions in 2023.

-In February 2022, U-Next announced plans to merge with Premium Platform Japan, which is owned by TBS Television and TV Tokyo, with the merger scheduled to take place on March 31.
-Paravi, the video streaming service operated by PPJ, is expected to be integrated into U-Next in July.
-This merger is expected to create the largest domestic streaming service in Japan, surpassing Hulu Japan, with over 800 billion yen in revenue, 3.7 million paid subscribers, and 350,000 titles.
-It will be the second-largest video streaming service in the Japanese market, following Netflix.
+According to a survey by Gem Partners, the market share of Japan's subscription-based video streaming services based on revenue in 2022 shows that U-Next, which ranked third the previous year, has overtaken Amazon Prime Video with a share of 12.6%, making it the second-largest player behind Netflix, which holds a 22.3% market share.